enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **bidirectional**

-The response message to the `Ping`.
+The response to the `Ping` message.
 Must be sent as soon as the `Ping` message is received.

+The `Pong` message can be sent at any time within the established socket.
+Meaning, the `Pong` message may be sent unsolicited as an unidirectional heartbeat.

 ```typescript
 interface PongMessage {